thwerks/GCode-Auto-Arranger/README.md

-**This is a work in progress so if anyone has a question, create an "issue" here in get hub and send your GCode and or screen shot so I can try to fix it.
-Im open to suggestions**
+**This is a work in progress so if anyone has a question, create an "issue" here in github and send your GCode and 3mf project file so I can try to fix it.
+Im also open to suggestions**